mirceasoit/sportbuff/README.md

 # sportbuff
-Sport Buff Android Application (Proff of Concept)
+Sport Buff Android Application (Proof of Concept)

 # The Task: